delendum-xyz/delendum.xyz/fellow.markdown

 ### Goal

-A one-month program to support research and development advancing the frontiers of zero-knowledge
+A two-month program to support research and development advancing the frontiers of zero-knowledge

 ### Benefit